JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 - `pkg> add --preserve=tiered_installed Foo` to try this new strategy first in the tiered preserve.
 - `pkg> add --preserve=installed Foo` to strictly try this strategy, or error.

+Note that using this you may get old versions of packages installed so if you are encountering issues, it is usually a good idea to do an actual upgrade to the latest version to see if the issue has been fixed.
 ### `pkg> why` to tell you why a package in the manifest

 *Kristoffer Carlsson*